Measuring the Availability and Response Times of Public Encrypted DNS Resolvers: Method

 \subsection{Experiment Setup}

-To provide a comparative assessment of DNS performance across DoH resolvers, we perform measurements across 75 DoH resolvers, grouped by their geographical locations—17 in North America, 22 in Asia, and 36 in Europe~\cite{dnscrypt}.
-We performed our measurements between October 15--25, 2021.
-We also took the four highest performing resolvers (\texttt{Google}, \texttt{Cloudflare}, \texttt{Quad9}, \texttt{Hurricane Electric}) located in North America and measured their performance in Europe and Asia to better understand how they compare in farther vantage points.
+To provide a comparative assessment of DNS performance across DoH resolvers, we perform measurements across 91 DoH resolvers, grouped by their geographical locations—18 in North America, 13 in Asia, and 33 in Europe~\cite{dnscrypt}.
+6 resolvers were unable to return a location.
 We employed MaxMind's GeoLite2 databases to geolocate each DoH resolver~\cite{maxmind}.